28 of the Most Beautiful New Zealand Beaches

 Suggested by Map Made Memories

 Sandfly Bay on the Otago Peninsula in the South Island is one of my favourite New Zealand beaches in a country which is famous for its beautiful beaches!
 Sandfly Bay is located on the east side of the Otago Peninsula and is an easy 15-kilometre drive from Dunedin.
-The long, expansive beach is pristine; there are no buildings or car parks on or near the beach.
+The long, expansive beach is pristine; there are no buildings or car parks on or near this NZ beach.
 You must park your car or campervan in the designated car park and walk the Sandfly Bay Track across fields and farmland to the start of the steeply sloping sand dunes which provide access to the beach.

 These sheer sand dunes will test your legs and fitness levels on the climb back up to the track!
 The windswept beach feels remote, and when we visited, it was deserted.
-Sandfly Bay is perfect for beachcombing; its’ huge piles of kelp kept our kids entertained for hours.
+Sandfly Bay is perfect for beachcombing; its huge piles of kelp kept our kids entertained for hours.
 It is not uncommon to see yellow-eyed penguins or sea lions waddle ashore at Sandfly Bay and as we were leaving an enormous sea lion emerged from the sea showing great interest in us.
 We quickly discovered how fast these large animals can move and that they are capable of climbing small sand dunes!

 19. Ohope beach